pierangeloc/programs-as-data/presentation/deckset.md

 # Orthogonality

 ### Address all three problems independently:
-1. Make intent clear
+1. Constrain what we can do
 2. Keep documentation _always_ aligned with code
 3. Make solution stack-agnostic

-^ Orthogonal is a language mutuated from Algebra/Geometry, where in the same way orthogonal vector or spaces don't possibly affect each other, here we mean the solving one problem should not affect the solution of the other ones
+^ A quick digression on orthogonality.
+Orthogonal is a language borrowed from Algebra/Geometry, where in the same way orthogonal vector or spaces don't possibly affect each other, here we mean that solving one problem should not affect the solution of the other ones

 ---

-### Define a Language that describes the Problem
+### Define a _Language_ to _describe the Problem_

 ^The solution is: Start with a language that accurately describes the problem

 ---

 # Model the problem - not the solution